Can’t Carry A Tune In A Bucket?

 “You sound horrible!
 Please don’t sing!”
-If you or someone you know can’t sing on pitch, take heart!
-NOW, this embarrassment can be ended - FREE!
+If you or someone you know can’t sing in tune, take heart!
+NOW, this embarrassment can be ended – FREE!
 My method is simple, 99% effective and has worked for everyone except a set of twins encountered over 40 years ago.

 My Method was developed while I taught General Music at a Junior High School.
 It’s perfect for any choir director who wants to incorporate “untalented” but willing singers into their choir.
-I’ve effectively used it to teach members of the High School Varsity Football Team’s Defensive Unit to sing in our “Quire” and those who wanted to sing in church choirs.
+I’ve effectively used it to teach members of the High School Varsity Football Team’s Defensive Unit to sing in our “Quire” as well as those who wanted to sing in church choirs.

 The Edwards Method will not in itself make a great singer; that requires a trained voice teacher and strong desire.
-However, after mastering this technique, there’s nothing to stop anyone from great achievement.
+However, after they can sing in tune, there’s nothing to stop them from great achievement.
 (After teaching my son to sing on pitch, he joined a boy choir, had parts in several musicals and is now a church worship leader.)

-My research show “out-of-tune” subjects almost always sing a major or minor third higher or lower than the actual pitch.
+My research shows “out-of-tune” subjects rarely sing a random note.
+Instead they almost always sing a major or minor third higher or lower than the actual pitch.
 Occasionally, a subject may sing a perfect 4th lower or perfect 5th higher than the actual pitch.
 In each situation it’s part of a triad chord in some inversion.

-My unproven theory is – when a child is young and at a pivotal moment in their life, someone told them they were singing beautifully – when in fact they were off pitch.
-Most likely they were singing notes that actually harmonized with the melody.
+My unproven theory is – when a child is young and at a pivotal moment in their life, someone told them they were singing beautifully – when in fact they were singing in harmony or “off pitch.”
+So they associated harmony with the actual pitch.

-Another situation is boys wanting to be more masculine, sometimes try to sing low notes like adult males.
-This leads this group to sing almost monotone on a very low note.
+Another situation is found among boys.
+Since wanting to be considered more masculine, they can try to sing low notes like adult males.
+This leads them to sing almost monotone on a very low note.
 To date I have never encountered a person who consistently sings random notes!

 Requirements for Success